Surfaces and interfaces of infinite-layer nickelates studied by dynamical mean-field theory: Results

 \subsection{DFT}

 Let us begin by discussing the DFT results for the two models shown in Fig.~\ref{fig:structure}, each consisting of five NdNiO$_2$ layers in contact with two SrTiO$_3$ layers that represent the substrate.
+These supercell geometries can cover both electronic reconstruction and lattice deformation.
+Modeling more realistic surface effects, such as the adsorption of oxygen or hydrogen, incomplete layer growth, or the formation of superstructures is beyond the scope of this work as this would require even larger cells and experimental evidence which of these prospective surface effects are realized.

 The relaxed structures in Fig.~\ref{fig:structure} reveal a noticeable displacement of the Ni atoms along $z$-direction in the surface and interface layer, relative to the intra-layer oxygen atoms.
 In contrast, the innermost layers remain almost unchanged, closely resembling the ideal planar NiO$_2$ sheets as in bulk NdNiO$_2$.
 At the interface, the oxygen atoms are significantly closer to the Nd$^{3+}$ ions than to the Sr$^{2+}$ ions in both models, due to the stronger electrostatic attraction between Nd$^{3+}$ and O$^{2-}$.
 The NiO$_2$-terminated surface (left structure in Fig.~\ref{fig:structure}) is energetically more stable than the Nd-terminated surface (right panel in Fig.~\ref{fig:structure}) by $E_{\text{Nd}} - E_{\text{NiO}_2}$=2.2\,eV per supercell.
 This DFT finding is consistent with experiments, which predominantly report the formation of an $n$-type interface with SrTiO$_3$.

 Fig.~\ref{fig:DFT_projs} presents the DFT band structures for both slab models, with the dominant atomic and orbital character of each band highlighted using the same color scheme as in Fig.~\ref{fig:structure}.
 For both slabs, the five Ni 3$d_{x^2-y^2}$ bands cross the Fermi energy.
 These five bands originate from the slab geometry with five NiO$_2$ layers and are slightly offset.
 Additionally, one Nd-5$d$-derived band crosses the Fermi energy around the M point and one or two (in the left and right panel of Fig.~\ref{fig:DFT_projs}, respectively) around the $\Gamma$ point.
 Let us note that the A pocket, observed in bulk nickelates, corresponds for the finite slab calculation to the electron pocket at the M point of the surface Brillouin zone.
 Hence, while using up to this point the notation ``A'' pocket from the literature, we will use ``M'' point henceforth, as this is the correct momentum of our finite slab.